wasiqAfnan/JavaScriptMastery/MasteryInJavaScript.md

-# JavaScript - The Basics:
+# JavaScript - The Basics
 - Words and keywords ✔
 - Var, let, const, and differences between them ✔
 - Data types in JavaScript ✔